Paradise, California

 Paradise is an incorporated town in Butte County, California, United States, in the Sierra Nevada foothills above the northeastern Sacramento Valley.
 As of the 2020 census, the town population was 4,764, a decline of over 80% from the 26,218 residents recorded in the 2010 census.

-On November 8, 2018, a major wildfire, the Camp Fire, destroyed most of Paradise and much of the adjacent communities of Magalia, Butte Creek Canyon, and Concow.
-In November 2023, it was reported that there were a little over 9,000 residents living in Paradise.
-Over 2,500 new structures have also been built, with more construction ongoing.
+On November 8, 2018, a major wildfire, the Camp Fire, killed 85 people and destroyed much of Paradise and Magalia, as well as most of Butte Creek Canyon and Concow.
+In November 2023, it was reported that there were a little over 9,000 residents living in Paradise, roughly double the number from three years prior.
+Over 2,500 new structures had also been built, with more construction ongoing.

 History

 The first post office was established at Paradise in 1877.
 It closed for a time in 1911, but was re-established later that year, when the post office at Orloff was closed.
 Paradise incorporated in 1979.
 For many years, the Butte County Railroad operated trains along the ridge, serving mines and sawmills.